New Covalent Organic Frameworks with Precise Control

 A new experimental method permits the X-ray analysis of amyloids, a class of large, filamentous biomolecules which are an important hallmark of diseases such as Alzheimer’s and Parkinson’s.
 An international team of researchers headed by DESY scientists has used a powerful X-ray laser to gain insights into the structure of different amyloid samples.

-by Merck KGaA
+Merck KGaA Expands Chinese Business

 Merck KGaA, Darmstadt, Germany today announced today announced moves designed to pave the way for an even more successful future in China.
 Merck KGaA, Darmstadt, Germany, a leading science and technology company, today announced today announced moves designed to pave the way for an even more successful future in China.